Horaceville, Ottawa

-The site, which is a popular destination for boaters, cyclists, and picnics, consists of 88 acre of park land, a nearly 200-year-old stone manor house, two barns, scenic views of the River and several stone ruins.
-The manor house acts as a historic house museum with furnished rooms and temporary exhibits.
-The City of Ottawa offers multiple programs for families throughout its operating season (May - August) as well as some programs in the off-season.
+The site, which is a popular destination for boaters, cyclists, and picnics, consists of 88 acre of park land, a nearly 200-year-old stone manor house, two barns, scenic views of the Ottawa River, and several stone ruins.
+The manor house acts as an historic house museum with furnished rooms and temporary exhibits.
+The City of Ottawa offers multiple programs for families throughout its operating season (May–August) as well as some programs in the off-season.
 The park itself is open year-round.
 Admission to the museum is by donation; some of the programs and special events charge a small fee for participation.
 The venue can be rented for weddings, anniversaries, or any other special celebration.

 History

 Hamnett Kirkes Pinhey, an English merchant, petitioned Lord Bathurst, Colonial Secretary at the time, for land in Canada as reward for his service in the British Army and received a 1000-acre (4 km2) land grant for service in the Napoleonic Wars.
 He retired from business, left England and travelled to Upper Canada around 1820.

 On his lands in March Township, a settlement once divided between military gentlemen along the shore and Irish immigrants farther inland, he built a grist mill, homes for employees.
 On the hill overlooking the sheltered harbor of Pinhey's Point, he built a small two storey log house covered in clapboard.
 There were seven small cannons facing the river.
 Pinhey, who continued to prosper as a politician and insurance broker, named the estate, Horaceville, after his oldest son Horace.
 Horace was to be the heir to the estate, in accordance with British aristocratic tradition.

 The Horaceville estate Hamnett Kirkes Pinhey built, which consisted of several stone and log structures, is now known as Pinhey's Point Historic Site.
 The site includes 88 acres of farmers’ fields, shoreline, and parkland, the manor house, and several ruins.

 Pinhey built a large stone manor house on top of the hill in three different stages, in a symmetrical Georgian fashion.
 The stone house, which was completed 1822–1825, consisted of a large parlour and three small bedrooms (servants quarters) on the second floor.
 An addition, completed in 1841, consisted of the Grand Entrance with a staircase leading upstairs, the original dining room, the master bedroom over the front entrance and a second central hall kitchen wing for Mrs. Pinhey.
 By 1941, Horace Pinhey and his wife had moved into the log house with his wife.
 A south wing addition, completed in 1848–1849, consisted of Hamnett's Library, the pantry, the drawing room, several family bedrooms and a second floor indoor privy.
 A placard interprets the unusual second-floor privy, as Hamnett's Sanctum Sanctorum (the Holiest of Holies).
 Although a stone facade was applied to the front of Horaceville, where it faced the Ottawa River, faux finishes were applied on the less visible walls.
 To give the appearance of more expensive woods, painted grain patterns were applied to plain pine floors and doors.